Back to Top

 The official ERB Inc. site

-Edgar Rice Burroughs is probably most famous for Tarzan, but he wrote other pulp stories, including series featuring John Carter of Mars, Carson Napier of Venus and David Innes.
-You’ll find plenty of information about Burroughs and his creations at this site, as well as links to sources for ERB comics and reprints and to the artists who drew them.
+Edgar Rice Burroughs is probably most famous for Tarzan, but he wrote other pulp stories, including series featuring John Carter of Mars, Carson Napier of Venus, and David Innes.
+You’ll find plenty of information about Burroughs and his creations on this site, as well as links to sources for ERB comics and reprints and to the artists who drew them.

 Another official ERB Inc. site